Buochs Airport

-The Buochs Airport (ICAO code LSZC Mil: LSMU) is a regional airport in the town of Buochs in the Canton of Nidwalden in Switzerland.
+The Buochs Airport (IATA code BXO) (ICAO code LSZC Mil: LSMU) is a regional airport in the town of Buochs in the Canton of Nidwalden in Switzerland.
 It has a concrete runway with a length of 2000 meters and a width of 40 meters, several taxiways and hangars.

 Operation

 The airfield is formally the responsibility of the Swiss Air Force, but is operated by the Civil Airport Buochs AG.
 Since 1 January 2004, the military airfield Buochs is a "sleeping base" of the Air Force.
 In case of an extraordinary situation the entire military infrastructure of the airfield can be made operational again.
 However, there are considerations that the military withdraws completely from the airfield.

 Use

 Next to the aircraft cavern near the airport is the factory premises of the Pilatus Aircraft who use the airfield including for test flights.